usvacloud/usva/.github/README.md

 ##### For service provider

 - TLS support
-- Ability to set certain limits to file upload (for example. maximum file size)
+- Ability to set certain limits to file upload (for example: maximum file size, maximum file size for encrypted files)
-- Really easy configuration and setup with zero hassle
+- Easy, straightforward and documented setup
 - Source code is always free to download.
 - Option for disabling all request logging to enhance privacy on client
 - Ratelimits